Xarfo/Assorted-Notes-fsw16-Template.md/Authentication-I.md

       `plain text + private key = encrypted password` `encrypted + key = original password`
   * Hashes:
-     One step function that is irreversible `parameters + input = hash`
+     One step function that is irreversible `parameters + input = hash`.
+If passwords are going to be stored they must be hashed.
   * Key Derivation Functions:
      `[hash] + [time] = [Key Derivation Function]`

 Password Strength
 ---

 The length of the password alone does not suffice, passwords must also be sufficiently complex.
+GRC website to verify the strength of your password.

 # Bcrypt
 ---